welteki/docs.actuated.dev/docs/provision-server.md

 * Storage - the only option we'd recommend is local NVMe, which means a high throughput and low latency
 * Multi-tenancy - if you're using a managed service, that means your builds may be affected by other users

-!!! tip "Want us to recommend a provider?"
+!!! tip "Want us to recommend a server?"
     There's a lot of options when it comes to picking a server.
 We're happy to recommend a provider based upon your performance requirements, budget and vendor preferences.
 Just send us an email.

 ### Intel/AMD